epoupon/lms/README.md

 _LMS_ supports playlist files in `m3u` and `m3u8` formats.
 These playlists are synced during the scan process and are available as public shared playlists.

 ## Lyrics support
-_LMS_ supports lyrics in `lrc` files and embedded track metadata.
+_LMS_ supports lyrics in `lrc` files, `txt` files, and embedded track metadata.
 Both synchronized and unsynchronized lyrics are supported.

 ## Keyboard shortcuts
 * Play/pause: <kbd>Space</kbd>